adx59/pythonGameOfLife/README.md

 # GOL(python)
 Game of Life by John Conway-implemented in Python.
-Board size is customizable(if you're willing to edit one line of code).

 #Keyboard Controls